james-od/bosun-grafana-app/README.md

 Ensure front end assets have been built with `yarn start` then start Grafana `./bin/darwin-amd64/grafana-server`.

-Add a new dashboard and select the `Bosun Query-prod` datasource.
+Add a new dashboard and select the `Bosun` datasource.

 To run tests, `npm run test`.